opensearch-project/documentation-website/_benchmark/reference/commands/command-flags.md

 ## test-iterations
 <!-- vale on -->

 Specifies the number of times to run the workload.
-This flag accepts an integer value.
 Default is `1`.

-Example: `--test-iterations=3` will run the workload three times.

 <!-- vale off -->
 ## aggregate
 <!-- vale on -->

 Determines whether OpenSearch Benchmark should aggregate the results of multiple test executions.
-This flag accepts a boolean value (true/false).
-Default is `true`.

 When set to `true`, OpenSearch Benchmark will combine the results from all iterations into a single aggregated report.
 When set to `false`, results from each iteration will be reported separately.

-Example: `--aggregate=false`
+Default is `true`.

 <!-- vale off -->
 ## sleep-timer
 <!-- vale on -->

 Specifies the number of seconds to sleep before starting the next test execution.
-This flag accepts an integer value.
 Default is `5`.

-Example: `--sleep-timer=10` will cause OpenSearch Benchmark to wait 10 seconds between test iterations.

 <!-- vale off -->
 ## cancel-on-error
 <!-- vale on -->

 When set, this flag instructs OpenSearch Benchmark to stop executing tests if an error occurs in one of the test iterations.
-This is a boolean flag and does not require a value.
 Default is `false` (not set).

-Example: `--cancel-on-error`